tintin10q/your-spotify-playlist-cover-downloader/README.md

-# Your Spotify Playlist Cover Downloader
+# Spotify Playlist Cover Downloader

-A Python script that downloads cover images from your Spotify playlists.
+A Python script that downloads cover images from your or others Spotify playlists.
 Downloads the highest resolution images available and saves them locally with the playlist name as the filename.

-> [!Tip]
-> Do you want to download the covers from someone else’s playlist?
-See [wip]()
+There are two scripts here.

+- [download_my_covers.py](./download_my_covers.py) downloads your playlist images. **Also the private ones!**
+- [download_public_covers.py](./download_public_covers.py) downloads anyone’s **public** playlist images. (takes spotify id as input)

 ## Features

-- Downloads cover images from playlists you've created
+- Downloads all private and public cover images from playlists you've created
+- Downloads all cover images from anyone’s playlists
-- Async implementation for concurrent downloads
+- Async implementation for fast concurrent downloads
-- Batched downloads to respect rate limits
-- Handles both your private and public playlists
 - Sanitizes filenames for filesystem compatibility
-- Supports JPG, PNG, and WebP formats
-- Configuration via TOML `spotify_auth.toml` file
+- Easy configuration via TOML file

 ## Installation

-### uv
+### With uv

 ```shell
 uv sync
 ```

-### pip
+### With pip

 ```shell
 pip install spotipy requests pillow aiohttp asyncio